 Weeks had gone by and the pain in my chest was a constant reminder that Aulad was still gone.
 Therapy kept me sane and able to maintain somewhat of a normal lifestyle and the lullabies continued to comfort me at night, but only on my worst days.
 I had invested a good twenty dollars in the sleep aid stock, for it became my only solace in life and Kara and I were rarely speaking, although we saw each other every day.
-The world continue to go on around me while I was stuck in what seemed like a period of blue, but today I had enough of not doing anything about it.
+The world continues to go on around me while I was stuck in what seemed like a period of blue, but today I had enough of not doing anything about it.
 It was plain to see that everything that I ever believed in when it came to the dead was a lie.
-They didn’t come back to visit you or move things around to let you know that they where still there, nor did they reveal any symbols of numbers and such foolish things.
+They didn’t come back to visit you or move things around to let you know that they were still there, nor did they reveal any symbols of numbers and such foolish things.
 They just didn’t come back, at least not on their own.

 I pulled a couple of plain white unscented candles and the brown box with black lettering that read Ouija from the shopping bag.
 I knew there was a chance that this simple board and planchette would prove to be a horrible idea, none the less I was willing to try anything at this point.
 I wasted no time getting situated and comfortable, I was eager to begin the séance.
 After all of the candles were lit and placed around me in a circle and the board was set up, I took a deep breath.